isdsc/getdata-courseproject/README.md

 Also note that the specific steps provided in the instructions are not necessarily the most logical sequence of actions to accomplish the ultimate goal.
-The code is laid out in a way that was most logical to me, but comments are included tying the specific statements to the steps provided in the instructions.
+The code is laid out in a way that was most logical to me, but comments are included tying the specific statements to the steps required in the instructions.